annabehling/functional_enrichment/README.md

 ## Processing of raw DAVID functional enrichment analysis results

+### Prerequisites

+As DAVID functional enrichment analyses are performed through 'pointy-clicky' methods online, the following functions encompass the processing of raw DAVID output files.

 To run the functions found in the file `DAVID_functions.R`, you will need a directory containing raw GO enrichment tables, downloaded from the DAVID bioinformatics resource.

-Example files for DAVID GO term enrichment among homeolog expression bias (HEBi) genes can be found in `files/DAVID_HEBi`.
+Example files from a DAVID GO term enrichment analysis among homeolog expression bias (HEBi) genes can be found in `files/DAVID_HEBi`.

+### Usage

 First load the functions:
 ```{r}